 Use Facebook ads and boosted posts to spread out about your restaurant business and create a sales funnel that leads customers to your website.

-Instagram SEO for restaurants
+Instagram for restaurants

 Instagram is another great social media platform to promote your restaurant business and website.